 Problem Action to be taken (10)White horizontal streaks Perform the purge operation (Function code 76) several times to remove dust or air bubbles from its nozzles.
-(Refer to Chapter 9, Section 9.1.4.27.)
+(Refer to Chapter 9, Section 9.4.26.)
 Replace the head/carriage unit.
 Check the paper feed-related rollers.
 Perform the print head skew compensation with the head skew adjuster knob.
 Refer to Chapter 7, Section 7.2, [4].
 Clean the head caps and wiper of the maintenance unit with a Rubycel stick.
 For the cleaning procedure, refer to Chapter 8, Section 8.2 "CLEANING THE MAINTENANCE UNIT."
 (11)Stained leading edge of recording paper Printer Perform a head cleaning operation.
 Check that the head/carriage unit is set into place.
 Check the height adjustment mechanism of the head/carriage unit (Refer to Chapter 3, Section 3.2.2.3.)
 If the "head-platen gap offset" is enabled with assurance mode switch AMS 02 (Function code 88), align the vertical print lines (Function code 65).
-(Refer to Chapter 9, Sections 9.1.4.33 and 9.1.4.21.)
+(Refer to Chapter 9, Sections 9.4.32 and 9.4.20.)
 (12)Overlapping or separated lines over the whole page Adjust the paper feeding correction value of the paper feed roller with Function code 58 in the maintenance mode.
 (Refer to Chapter 7, Section 7.2, [5].)
 Perform the print head skew compensation with the head skew adjuster knob.
 Refer to Chapter 7, Section 7.2, [4].
-(13)Overlapping or separated lines at the trailing edge of the recording paper • Adjust the paper feeding correction value of the paper ejection roller with Function code 58 in the maintenance mode.
+(13)Overlapping or separated lines at the trailing edge of the recording paper Adjust the paper feeding correction value of the paper ejection roller with Function code 58 in the maintenance mode.
 (Refer to Chapter 7, Section 7.2, [5].)

 Problem Action to be taken (14)Characters having shadows (ghost) Adjust the paper feeding correction values of the paper feed roller and paper ejection roller with Function code 58 in the maintenance mode.
 (Refer to Chapter 7, Section 7.2, [5].)
 Correct the positioning error of the head/carriage unit with Function code 63 in the maintenance mode.
 (Refer to Chapter 7, Section 7.2, [4].)
 Replace the PF encoder disk.
 Replace the PF encoder PCB.
 (15)Stains in the center of, or over the whole page of, the recording paper Use the specified type of paper.
 (Do not use short grain paper.)
 Enable the "secure paper feed mode" referring to the USER'S GUIDE.
+(16)Dirt on the back of paper Clean the paper pull-in rollers and paper ejection roller.
+Clean the platen.